diogovalentte/mantium/README.md

 ## Dashboard

 The dashboard shows you the mangas you're tracking and is where you interact with the system.

-- In the main part, there are columns of the mangas you're tracking in cards (*you can configure the number of columns in the dashboard*):
+- In the main part, there are columns of the mangas you're tracking in cards (_you can configure the number of columns in the dashboard_):

 <p align="center">
   <img src="https://github.com/diogovalentte/mantium/assets/49578155/83cc24e4-31de-435b-9ea6-22a4aecb8c66">
 </p>

 - On the sidebar, you can:
-  - Search for a manga using its name, filter the mangas by status (*reading, completed, dropped, on hold, plan to read, all*), order the mangas by name, last chapter read, last chapter upload, number of chapters, and unread (*shows unread mangas first, ordering by last upload chapter*), and reverse the sort.
+  - Search for a manga using its name, filter the mangas by status (_reading, completed, dropped, on hold, plan to read, all_), order the mangas by name, last chapter read, last chapter upload, number of chapters, and unread (_shows unread mangas first, ordering by last upload chapter_), and reverse the sort.
   - You can add a manga to the dashboard using the manga URL.
 You also have to set the manga status and the last chapter you read.
   - When you click the button to highlight a manga, it shows a form to update the manga status or last read chapter or delete the manga.

 ## API

-The API is where your mangas are actually managed and tracked, it gets the mangas metadata from the sites and stores them on the database.
+The API is where your mangas are managed and tracked, it gets the mangas metadata from the sites and stores them on the database.

 After starting the API, you can find the API docs under the path `/v1/swagger/index.html`, like `http://192.168.1.44/v1/swagger/index.html` or `https://sub.domain.com/v1/swagger/index.html`, depending on how you access the API.

 You can set the API to automatically update the metadata (last upload chapter, cover image, etc.) of all your mangas periodically.
-You can also get notified when a new chapter of a manga with the status *reading or completed* is released in [Ntfy](https://github.com/binwiederhier/ntfy).
+You can also get notified when a new chapter of a manga with the status _reading or completed_ is released in [Ntfy](https://github.com/binwiederhier/ntfy).

 - If an error occurs in the background while updating the mangas metadata, the dashboard and iframe will show this error.

 # Running

 By default, the API will be available on port `8080` and the dashboard on port `8501`.
 They're not accessible by other machines.
-To access the API and the dashboard by other machines, you need to run them behind a reverse proxy or run the containers in [host network mode](https://docs.docker.com/network/drivers/host/).
+To access the API and the dashboard in other machines, you need to run them behind a reverse proxy or run the containers in [host network mode](https://docs.docker.com/network/drivers/host/).

 - For convenience, you can change the API and dashboard ports using the environment variables `API_PORT` and `DASHBOARD_PORT`.